What it really means to be pro-life. Early in December, the following headline appeared on bgr.com: Switzerland approves Sarco assisted suicide pod.

 What about the low income woman who barely makes enough to feed herself, let alone a child?
 Or a low income couple?
 Expenses of childcare in the US?
 I could go on and on and on because there are so many things wrong in this country that contributes to the number of abortions that occur that we could be working on instead of punishing women who find themselves in this situation and anyone who helps her.
 Those who stand up for abortion often don’t care about any of these other issues–they are the same ones trying to restrict health care for the poor, who don’t want a livable wage for workers, who don’t want free child care.

-You honestly want to tell me that being anti-abortion and anti-assisted suicide means that someone is pro-life when we have things like this happening?
 I think perhaps we need to start looking at taking care of the people that are already here on earth and that don’t want to die before we start complaining about abortions and people who don’t want to prolong their suffering.